barisyagan/Marketplace-DApp/avoiding_common_attacks.md

 ### Integer Overflow and Underflow
 To avoid integer overflow and underflow all mathematical operations in all of the contract functions are changed with openzeppelin's SafeMath library functions.
 So all mathematical operations in the smart contract are made using SafeMath library.
 ### DoS with (Unexpected) Revert
+To avoid DoS with (unexpected) revert attacks, pull over push methadology is followed at payment functions.
+So buyProduct and withdraw store balance to owner functions are independent of each other.
+### DoS with Block Gas Limit
+To avoid DoS with Block Gas Limit, again pull over push methadology is followed as expalined above.
+Also at payment functions, any kind of loops are avoided.
+## Forcibly Sending Ether to a Contract
+No smart contract logic is dependent on smart contract's balance, so our smart contract is nothing to do with contract balance and there is no way that balance of the contract can affect contract's working mechanism.
+## External Contracts and Libraries
+All of the imported contracts and libraries are well audited and tested resources from Zeppelin.
+(Ownable, Pausable, SafeMath)